Insurance Adverse Action Notices: What They Mean and Your Rights

 When Are Insurers Required to Send an Adverse Action Notice?

-Insurers are triggered to send an adverse action notice in several specific scenarios.
+Insurers must send an adverse action notice in several specific scenarios.
 Understanding these triggers helps you recognize when you are legally entitled to receive one.

 Trigger Example